-If you Google the words "lose weight fast”, literally dozens of crash diets, detox teas and diet pills will appear in your web browser.
+If you Google the words "lose weight fast," literally dozens of crash diets, detox teas and diet pills will appear in your web browser.
 Sadly, most if not all of these methods are both unhealthy and ineffective ways to shed unwanted pounds.

-Eat More Often
+1. Eat More Often

 People often mistakenly cut too many calories when trying to lose weight fast.
 Instead of depriving yourself with a starvation diet, Clark advises her clients to combine carbs with fat and protein and eat more frequently each day.

 "My approach is to tell them to eat real foods," she says.
 "Combine carbs with fat and protein.
 These are called macros.
 Eat every three to four hours and get five different colors of fruits and veggies a day.
-You can not eat too many veggies, so load up every meal!"
+You cannot eat too many veggies, so load up every meal!"

-The complex carbs from veggies are digested will not only help you feel full longer.
+The complex carbs from veggies will not only help you feel full longer.
 They'll also help you lose weight fast, flush out excess water weight and make it possible for you to avoid the tiresome task of counting calories.

-Drink More Water
+2. Drink More Water

-Eat a Variety of Foods
+3. Eat a Variety of Fruits and Veggies

 "If you're losing weight by burning fat, you can't lose it too quickly," says Clark.
-"You will keep your body in fat-burning mode by following our principles: Eat every three to four hours.
+"You will keep your body in fat-burning mode by following these principles: Eat every three to four hours.
 Always combine your macros.
 Eat real food.
 Eat five different colors of fruits and veggies a day and drink at least 80 ounces of water a day."

 "Even after you've completed a high-intensity workout, your body continues to burn calories for several hours," says Desi Bartlett, a certified personal trainer in Los Angeles.
 "Every time your heart rate goes up, it has to come back down.
 You actually become more fit the more times your body has to recover.
 With HIIT, you increase the intensity quickly then have a short recovery time, so your body has to work harder to recover multiple times.
 This allows you to burn more fat and calories."

-Cut Back On Sugar
+6. Cut Back on Sugar

 The World Health Organization recommends that people consume less than 10 percent of calories from refined sugar per day.
-In reality, the average American consumes a whopping 83 grams of sugar, more than triple the recommended daily amount.
+In reality, the average American consumes a whopping 83 grams of sugar — more than triple the recommended daily amount.

 Eating too much sugar has been linked to an increased risk of tooth decay, type 2 diabetes, cancer and, of course, obesity.
 So, although it may seem daunting at first, cutting back on sugar is a simple step you can take to improve your overall health and lose weight fast.